Anthony Hopkins: 2016–present: Career resurgence

 In 2020, Hopkins played a man struggling with Alzheimer's disease in The Father.
-The film premiered at the Sundance Film Festival where it received critical acclaim, with many critics praising Hopkins' performance and calling him a standout and Oscar frontrunner.
+The film premiered at the Sundance Film Festival where it received critical acclaim, with many critics praising Hopkins's performance and calling him a standout and Oscar frontrunner.
 The film also stars Olivia Colman as his daughter.
 It is based on a Tony Award nominated play Le Père by Florian Zeller, who also directed the film.
 The Father was released on 18 December 2020 by Sony Pictures Classics.
 In a Q&A at the Telluride Film Festival Hopkins praised both Colman and Zeller saying comparing the working experience saying it "might've been the highlight of my life".
-Hopkins mentioned how lucky he's been over the past five years working with Ian McKellen in The Dresser, Emma Thompson in King Lear, and Jonathan Pryce in The Two Popes.
+Hopkins mentioned how lucky he has been over the past five years working with Ian McKellen in The Dresser, Emma Thompson in King Lear, and Jonathan Pryce in The Two Popes.
 Hopkins won the BAFTA Award for Best Actor in a Leading Role for his performance in The Father, making it his fourth BAFTA and his third for Best Actor.
 He also won a second Academy Award for Best Actor for his role, becoming the oldest person to win an acting Oscar.
 Hopkins did not attend the Oscars ceremony, but accepted the award in a video posted on social media, from Wales, the following day, saying: "Here I am in my homeland in Wales.
 And at 83 years of age, I did not expect to get this award.
 I really didn't and am very grateful to the Academy and thank you."
 He also paid tribute to fellow nominee Chadwick Boseman, who had died the previous year.